klarna/system_monitor/README.md

 System_monitor will spawn several processes that handle different states:

 * `system_monitor_top`
-  Collects a certain amount of data from BEAM for a preconfigured number of processes
+  Collects a certain amount of data from the BEAM for a preconfigured number of processes
 * `system_monitor_events`
   Subscribes to certain types of preconfigured BEAM events such as: busy_port, long_gc, long_schedule etc
 * `system_monitor`
-  Runs periodically a set of preconfigured `monitors`
+  Runs a set of preconfigured `monitors` periodically

 ### What are the preconfigured monitors